Halifax, Nova Scotia, Canada

 The Halifax Public Gardens is an authentic Victorian oasis nestled in the city's bustling downtown core.
-Stroll with your guide as (s)he shares the history of the lush gardens, established in 1867.
+Stroll with your guide as they share the history of the lush gardens, established in 1867.

 You'll also visit the Halifax Citadel National Historic Site for a firsthand look at this majestic hilltop fort, completed in 1856.
 Operated by Parks Canada, the Citadel is one of the most visited sites in Canada -- the crown jewel among the most advanced British military fortifications of its day.

 A stop at the Fairview Lawn Cemetery, where 121 victims of the Titanic disaster were laid to rest, gives you a chance to walk through the grounds with your guide.
-(S)he has plenty to offer on the tale of the great ship's ill-fated maiden voyage.
+They will have plenty to offer on the tale of the great ship's ill-fated maiden voyage.

 Take in some city highlights on a panoramic drive back to the port in Halifax.